karmab/nuages/README.md

-    python-lxml            from epel ( provides XML support for REST api, if you re crazy enough) ovirt-engine-sdk package from epel (only if you will connect to ovirt/rhev) jython and vsphere api libraries ( only if you will connect to vcenter/esx) libvirt-python and python-lxml ( only if you will connect to libvirt hosts) python websockify from epel
+    python-lxml            from epel ( provides XML support for REST api, if you re crazy enough) ovirt-engine-sdk package from epel (only if you will connect to ovirt/rhev) jython and vsphere api libraries ( only if you will connect to vcenter/esx) pyvmomi api rpm ( only if you will connect to vcenter/esx, as an alternative to jython ) libvirt-python and python-lxml ( only if you will connect to libvirt hosts) python websockify from epel
     paramiko ( to connect to ILO through ssh)